mmcdermott/MEDS_Tabular_AutoML/README.md

      candidate AutoML models, enabling a far more extensive search over different featurization strategies.

 ## Feature Construction, Storage, and Loading
+Tabularization of a (raw) MEDS dataset is done by running the `scripts/data/tabularize.py` script.
+This script must inherently do a base level of preprocessing over the MEDS data, then will construct a sharded tabular representation that respects the overall sharding of the raw data.
+This script uses [Hydra](https://hydra.cc/) to manage configuration, and the configuration file is located at `configs/tabularize.yaml`.

 ## AutoML Pipelines